lindseyspratt/proscript/README.md

 ## Trying it out
 test.html provides an execution environment for you to try out the final state

+console_test.html (with) console_test.js) is an example using the JQuery Terminal to run the interactive Prolog debugger in a web page.

 simple_test.html uses simple_test.pl to write "Hello World".